Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Implementation

 \subsection{Siting}

-For all buses with non-zero current injection, we measure the bus voltage and the current on all incident lines.
-In a typical radial distribution network, this corresponds to measuring the substation transformer as the root node, and choosing a voltage level (e.g. 480V) such that the subtree connected to each 480V bus is aggregated as one injection (\figref{fig:data_topology}).
-The 480V bus is treated as a leaf node.
-In our case, all non-linear circuit elements (e.g. time-varying loads and generators) are measured behind the meter such that the remaining circuit consists of linear circuit elements only (e.g. lines, switches, transformers).
+We measure the bus voltage and the current on all incident lines for all buses with non-zero current injection.
+In a typical radial distribution network, this corresponds to measuring the substation transformer as the root node, and choosing a voltage level (e.g. 480 V) as the leaf nodes.
+The subtree connected to each leaf node is replaced by one injection. \figref{fig:data_topology} shows an example of this siting approach.
+In our case, all non-linear circuit elements (e.g. time-varying loads and generators) are measured behind the meter such that the remaining circuit consists of linear circuit elements only (e.g. lines, switches, and transformers).

 Optimal PMU placement is a well-studied problem in transmission systems \cite{manousakis_taxonomy_2012}.
 In general, the goal is to deploy the minimum number of PMUs to achieve system observability.
 A system is \textit{observable} if the system state can be determined from measurements and a system is \textit{numerically observable} if the measurement Jacobian is full-rank \cite{sodhi_optimal_2010}.
 The observability conditions vary for different system models and problem formulations, and hence are specific to the particular application scenario.
 Our dataset is numerically observable for the purpose of phasor-domain state estimation described in \secref{sec:state_estimation}.